 Understanding features that would sell

-This might sound easy, like you are going to sell your product.
+This might sound easy like you are going to sell your product.
 You obviously should know the features that your users might want.
 But, here is the catch – different users need different features.
-You need to understand the workflows of different use cases and build features that simplifies the whole process for them.
-Simplification is the key to sell features.
+You need to understand the workflows of different use cases and build features that simplify the whole process for them.
+Simplification is the key to selling features.

 Single version of truth

 Most often what happens is the different teams in an organization work individually.
 In most cases, you will notice that the marketing, sales, and product team will have a different approach.
 You might be looking for a shampoo that contains has the benefits of lemon, which is what the marketing team tells you.
 The sales team will lure you with the option of conditioning along with it.
 When you finally use the product, you will find out that it is nothing but a shampoo with a citrus smell.

 Your other teams should be trained by the product team and at any given point, they should speak the same version, the version that is available in the product.